-- 1. Select and use the proper instruments to measure the electrical parameters in AC and DC power circuits. - 2.
-Carry-out the procedure to measure mechanical parameters such as distance, force, touch, vibration and pressure using suitable instruments. - 3.
-Use suitable sensors for measuring the physical parameter such as temperature, humidity, moisture, turbidity and sound. - 4.
-Construct manual P&ID Diagram for the existing flow control loop. - 5.
-Identify different basic elements of PLC, field Instruments, Controller and communication devices.
+- 1. Select and use the proper instruments to measure the electrical parameters in AC and DC power circuits - 2.
+Carry-out the procedure for the measurenet mechanical parameters distance, force, touch, vibration and pressure using strain gauge, Bourdon tube based pressure gauge, and differential pressure transmitter - 3.
+Use suitable sensors for measuring the physical parameter temperature, humidity, moisture, turbidity and sound. - 4.
+Construct the P&ID Diagram for the flow control loop. - 5.
+Apply the PLC used for simple applications.